 SALLY, and YVONNE).
 In these locations, activity levels below ground level are significantly higher than at the surface.
-Because of the observed variety of profile distributions, no "average vertical distri-
+Because of the observed variety of profile distributions, no "average vertical distribution" can be formulated which is applicable to the Atoll as a whole.
 The land area which has the most severely nonuniform distribution of radioactive species on the Atoll is that